Cooperly/v2flags/README.md

 > -XX:+UseThreadPriorities

-Allows Minecraft or mods/plugins to set priority of a thread, good for C2ME or DimThread
+Allows Minecraft or mods/plugins to set priority of a thread, good for Folia, C2ME or DimThread

 > -jar server.jar